xaya/xaya_tutorials/README.md

 Once you've got the prerequisite downloads, the following will provide you with some background information and techniques that will be useful for when you start some code tutorials.

+## Getting Started with Background Information

 Before you get started, you should be somewhat familiar with what a blockchain is.
 If not, please read [Blockchain Basics](Blockchain%20General.md).

-Reading the [XAYA Specifications](https://github.com/xaya/xaya_docs) will give you a high-level overview and familiarise you with various concepts and details. **This is highly recommended reading.**
+Reading the [XAYA Specifications](https://github.com/xaya/xaya_docs) will give you a high-level overview and familiarise you with various concepts and details. **This is highly recommended reading and is considered reference material.**

 Wallets are critically important.
 Read the [Wallets](XAYA%20Electron%20Help/Top.md#Wallets) section of the [XAYA Electron wallet help](XAYA%20Electron%20Help/) for a quick high-level overview if you're not already familiar.